What is the best age to start lessons?

 As with many things in life, your monthly tuition covers far more than initially meets the eye.
 Wendy Stevens provides a pretty applicable run-down on her website here.

-Additionally, it’s important to distinguish the fact that students enrolled at WPS receive the benefits of learning from a teacher who is “all in”.
-Meaning, teaching is not a hobby here, but instead, is my life’s work.
-I am constantly working to perfect my craft, and pride myself on building unique relationships with each student as we journey together to find the musician they are created to be.
+Additionally, it’s important to distinguish the fact that students enrolled at WPS receive the benefits of a teacher who is “all in”.
+Meaning, teaching is not a hobby here.
+This is my life’s work.
+I am constantly working to perfect my craft, and pride myself on building unique relationships with each student as we journey together to find the musician they desire to be.

 How do I get started?

-You may reach me via email at cwpiano@comcast.net, and I will respond with a more comprehensive overview of studio policies, contracts, etc. From there, we can discuss schedules, and set up an (informal) interview.
+You may reach me here, or via email at cwpiano (at) comcast.net.
+If studio openings are available, I will respond with a more comprehensive overview of studio policies, contracts, etc. From there, we can discuss schedules, and set up an (informal) interview.
 A waitlist is maintained for potential students who can not find an opening in my schedule.

 More questions?
 Please ask!